 This paper investigates how electoral systems influence political attention in parliamentary democracies.
 The empirical setting is the 1993 electoral reform in New Zealand, which replaced a first-past-the-post system with a mixed-member proportional representation system.
 To analyze how this reform changed the allocation of political attention, we use a new supervised topic model to learn the distribution of political attention in the text of 300,000 parliamentary speeches for the years 1987 through 2002.
-Our main finding is that the reform increased the attention share devoted to political authority, which includes discussions of parliamentary procedure and party politics (rather than policy).
-This finding highlights the higher procedural costs of policymaking in coalition governments.
+The main finding is that the reform increased the attention share devoted to party politics, which includes discussions of party competence or incompetence (rather than policy).
+Discussion of policy-oriented topics decreases.
+This finding highlights the perhaps under-appreciated cost of partisan conflict in proportional representation systems.

 “Civil Service Reform in U.S. States: Structural Causes and Impacts on Delegation” (with Massimo Morelli and Matia Vanonni)